spark-mv/cdn/stats_install.md

 - What are video start times?
 - Do users experience buffering?
 When?
 Where?
 - Is seeking smooth and reliable?
-- And many other metrics
+- And many other metrics...
--

 Curious?
 Login to the demo account: